Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Introduction

+Hence, even though the SINR models arise from a network in which communication and sensing are performed simultaneously (and thereby strongly coupled), it suffices to analyze the performance of each function separately in characterizing network-wide JCAS coverage and rate performance.

-Though we focus specifically on the setting of a shared mulitcarrier waveform in a cellular context, our framework may be readily adapted to other waveforms and network topologies.
-Moreover, through the course of our analysis, we develop a few results that are of independent interest.
-These include: i) a generic method for obtaining closed form upper and lower bounds on the Laplace Transform of a shot noise process, ii) a new analog of H{\"o}lder's Inequality to the setting of harmonic means, and iii) a relation between the Laplace and Mellin Transforms of a non-negative random variable.
+Having formally developed our notion of JCAS coverage probability and ergodic rate, in Sec. \ref{sec:system_mod} we detail a system model for a mmWave JCAS network performing downlink communication and monostatic sensing of doppler and delay using a shared multi-carrier waveform.
+From this model, we induce stochastic expressions for $\SINRc$ and $\SINRr$ with respect to the typical UE and SO.
+Using these, in Sec. \ref{sec:prelim_res} through Sec. \ref{sec:pcc_analysis} we establish a series of novel results that outline an approach to obtain integral closed form upper and lower bounds and approximations for the JCAS coverage and rate of the network.
+We detail preliminary results pertaining the development of these bounds in Sec. \ref{sec:prelim_res}.
+We then detail their derivations in Sec. \ref{sec:pcr_analysis} and Sec. \ref{sec:pcc_analysis}, respectively.
+Through the course of our analysis, we develop some intermediate results that are of independent interest.
+These include a generic method for obtaining closed form upper and lower bounds on the Laplace Transform of a shot noise process, a new analog of H{\"o}lder's Inequality to the setting of harmonic means, and a relation between the Laplace and Mellin Transforms of a non-negative random variable.

+Finally, we present a numerical case study of JCAS networks in Sec. \ref{sec:num_res}.
+Notably, our analysis indicates that the sensing SINR strictly improves with base station density -- in contrast to the communication SINR.
+We additionally demonstrate that interference has a more pronounced impact on the performance of sensing than communication.
+We summarize the main conclusions of the paper in Sec. \ref{sec:conclusion}, and end the main body with a discussion of future work that builds off of our framework in Sec. \ref{sec:future-work}.
+Our analysis requires several intermediate results, the proofs and discussions of which we relegate to Appendices \ref{app:sens-sig-mod} through \ref{app:tech_res} at the end of the paper.